MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/reasoning.md

 ## Usage

 These models do not currently support the same set of parameters as other models that use the chat completions API.
-Only a very limited subset is currently supported.
+Only a limited subset is currently supported.
 Using standard parameters like `temperature` and `top_p` will result in errors.

 # [Python (Microsoft Entra ID)](#tab/python-secure)